 🌟Did you make this easy baked lemon chicken?

 When you make this baked lemon chicken recipe, please leave a comment and a 🌟🌟🌟🌟🌟 rating below.
 I love hearing when you've made one of my recipes.
 Thanks in advance!
 Subscribe to my newsletter and have new recipes delivered straight to your inbox once a week.

 Easy Baked Lemon Chicken

-- 3 tbsp minced garlic 6 - 9 cloves
+- 3 tablespoon minced garlic, 6 - 9 cloves, depending on size

 - sea salt and pepper